 - Promise to do something active every day no matter how small.
 Staying in touch with your body will remind you that movement feels good, and it may motivate you to do a little more.

-- Multitask.
+- Multi-task.
 Take extra laps around the mall, park far away from your destination when shopping, dance to your favorite song while getting ready to go out, and take the stairs instead of the elevator to get your blood moving and heart rate up.

 - Keep moving during “dead” time – i.e. when you’re waiting, paused, or sitting.
 You can do this anytime of year but it’s helpful to remember during the holidays when you’re strapped for time and may be skipping workouts.
 Do a few ab crunches while watching sporting events on TV or some squats or leg lifts in the kitchen while baking cookies.
-While these may not be a “real” workout, it’s helpful to maintain some physical activity to remind yourself of your intentions.
+While these may not be as intense as a full workout, it’s helpful to maintain some physical activity to remind yourself of your intentions.

 5. Remember to rest and reward yourself